tgirke/rcf/pages/manuals/manuals_linux-cluster_parallelR.md

 ## Load package and define some custom function

-This is the test function (here toy example) that will be run on the cluster.
+This is the test function (here toy example) that will be run on the cluster for demonstration purposes.
 It subsets the `iris` data frame by rows, and appends the host name and R version of each node where the function was executed.
 The R version to be used on each node can be specified in the `slurm.tmpl` file (under `module load`).